 It seems that some cells that are normally near to the surface of the skin (cells of the epidermis or cells in hair follicles) get into deeper parts of the skin but continue to multiply.
 This may occur for various reasons - for example, following an injury to the skin.
 The cells that multiply form into a sac and produce the keratin that they would normally make on the top layer of the skin.
 The keratin becomes soggy and forms into a toothpaste-like substance.

 A tendency to form pilar cysts runs in some families.
 So, there is a genetic factor in some cases.
 Epidermoid cysts in themselves are not hereditary and most form for no apparent reason in healthy people.
 However, some people with rare syndromes have many epidermoid cysts as one of their features.

 Not usually.
 If they do not bother you then it is best just to leave them alone.
 However, it is worth asking your doctor to check they are harmless.
 Sometimes a person with an epidermoid or pilar cyst requests that it be removed.
 This is usually for one of three reasons:

 - Cosmetic reasons.
 For example, the cyst is in an obvious site on the skin and looks unsightly.

 - They are sometimes easy to catch and traumatise.
 This typically occurs on the scalp when combing hair.

 - If the cyst has become infected or irritating.

-Epidermoid and pilar cysts are benign.
-That is, they are not cancerous, do not spread to other parts of the body or cause any serious problems.
-Very rarely, a skin cancer may develop from an epidermoid or pilar cyst.
+Epidermoid and pilar cysts are benign (non-cancerous).
+They do not spread to other parts of the body or cause any serious problems.

 Removal of epidermoid and pilar cysts